Qumulo/docs/_includes/content-reuse/hardware-guides/platform-agnostic-split-networking-cluster.md

 {% capture noSingleNIC %}{{site.splitNetDontConnectSingleNIC}}{% endcapture %}
 {% include important.html content=noSingleNIC %}

-{{site.splitNetDefine}} However, for greater reliability, we recommend connecting all four {{include.ethernetSpeed}} ports on every node: Connect both front-end NIC ports to the front-end switch and both back-end NIC ports to the back-end switch.
+{{site.splitNetDefine}} However, for greater reliability, we recommend connecting all four ports on every node: Connect both front-end NIC ports to the front-end switch and both back-end NIC ports to the back-end switch.

 We recommend the following configuration for your node.